NASCAR 25

-NASCAR 25 is a sim racing game published and developed by iRacing Studios that was released on October 14, 2025, for PlayStation 5 and Xbox Series X/S. The game was released for Windows on November 11, 2025.
+NASCAR 25 is a sim racing game published and developed by iRacing Studios that was released on October 14, 2025, for PlayStation 5 and Xbox Series X/S, and for Windows on November 11, 2025.

 Background

 On October 5, 2023, it was announced that Motorsport Games sold the license for the exclusive NASCAR video game to iRacing.
-The sale was praised by many people between drivers and fans.
-The sale, approved by NTP, will see the license transfer from 704Games, a wholly owned subsidiary of Motorsport Games to iRacing, which has begun developing a NASCAR console game expected in the Fall of 2025.
+The sale was praised by drivers and fans alike.
+The sale, approved by NTP, saw the license transfer from 704Games, a wholly owned subsidiary of Motorsport Games, to iRacing, which began developing a NASCAR console game.
 All other NASCAR-related games were delisted from online stores in the buildup to the release.

 Development

 On February 8, 2024, it was reported that NASCAR 25 would be developed on Unreal Engine, different from what was previously used in the NASCAR Heat series.

 The developers released videos showcasing features of the game, as well as discussing the overall development of the game.
-The videos were published under the name, "Dev Diary."
+The videos were published under the name "Dev Diary."

-On January 22, 2025, iRacing announced that NASCAR Xfinity Series, NASCAR Craftsman Truck Series and ARCA Menards Series will be featured in the game.
+On January 22, 2025, iRacing announced that NASCAR Xfinity Series, NASCAR Craftsman Truck Series, and ARCA Menards Series will be featured in the game.
 They also reconfirmed the fall 2025 release date that was announced back in 2023.
 In June, the developers held a community Q&A on the official Discord server of NASCAR, and it was revealed that there were roughly 190 licensed drivers, and over 400 paint schemes to be added in the game.